praveen-ky/pdf_highlighting/README.md

 Install pymuPDF // this is used to do operations on pdf such as reading, searching and Highlighting Install pandas // this is for taking data from the Excel and storing data in the form of list

+this line needs to be ommited on daily basis and hence will be used for the interview pprocess later on in the company

 <b>Work Flow:</b>
 Step 1) The names are stored in the form of a list Step 2) The algorithm takes each element in the list one by one and finds it page by page in the PDF